-In order to create a budget for an irregular income, you need to determine your baseline.
+In order to create a budget with an irregular income, you need to determine your baseline.
 This is the base income you will use to build your budget around.

-With the averaged income method you will take the average of the last 6 months of income and use that number as your base income for the month.
+With the averaged income method you will take the average of the last six months of income and use that number as your base income for the month.

-If the last six months have been a little higher than normal and you have reason to believe the next few months may not be a good then extend the length of time you’re averaging to nine or even twelve months and use that number as your baseline.
+If the last six months have been a little higher than normal and you have reason to believe the next few months may not be as good, then extend the length of time you’re averaging to nine or even twelve months and use that number as your baseline.

 Once you have your base income then you know what you’re working with.
-Use your financial inventory worksheet to fill in your expenses.
+Grab some free monthly budgeting worksheets below and fill in your expenses…

-If the thought of using an “average salary” isn’t exactly making you feel all safe and secure then perhaps using your lowest possible monthly income is the best bet for you!
+If the thought of using an “average salary” isn’t exactly making you feel all safe and secure then perhaps using your lowest possible monthly income is a better option for you!